rbrt/rbrt.github.io/_posts/2015-05-23-moon-shadow.md

 My friend (<a href="https://twitter.com/macbooktall">Connor Bell</a>) has been working on a really cool iOS app lately called Moon Shadow.
-Following along in a pretty logical manner from his last project <a href="http://www.glitchwizard.com/">Glitch Wizard</a>, Moon Shadow lets you apply a whole bunch of glitch effects to video in realtime.
+Following along in a pretty logical manner from his last project (<a href="http://www.glitchwizard.com/">Glitch Wizard</a>
+with Allan Lavell), Moon Shadow lets you apply a whole bunch of glitch effects to video in realtime.
 You can also take still images, and the results can look something like this:

 <img src="/images/moonshadow1.JPG">